 2.7.1.1.
-Declaring the default scope for a stereotype
+Declaring the default scope and deployment type for a stereotype

 A stereotype may declare at most one scope.
 If a stereotype declares more than one scope, the container automatically detects the problem and treats it as a definition error, as defined in Section 12.4, "Problems detected automatically by the container".